ckulka/baikal-docker/README.md

 ### Persistent Data

-The image exposes the `/var/www/baikal/Specific` folder, which contains the persistent data.
+The image exposes the `/var/www/baikal/Specific` and `/var/www/baikal/config` folder, which contain the persistent data.
 This folder should be part of a regular backup.

+If want to use local folders instead of Docker volumes, see [examples/docker-compose.localvolumes.yaml](https://github.com/ckulka/baikal-docker/blob/master/examples/docker-compose.localvolumes.yaml) to avoid file permission issues.

 ### Let's Encrypt + Traefik